gamercade-io/gamercade_site/docs/api-reference/input.md

 ### Analog Controls

-These are not yet implemented, but are coming soon.

 If passed in player id is invalid, these functions will return a NaN value.

 ```rust title="Analog Input Api"